Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

 In this subsection, we discuss the application of FGMC in energy derivative pricing.
 We assume that the market model is specified in the risk-neutral measure and that the spot price is driven by the following one-factor process:

 where $X_t$ is a Lévy-driven OU starting in $X_0=0$, $f_t$ is a deterministic function of time, and $F_{0,t}$ is the forward price with maturity $t$ derived from quoted products at value date $t_0=0$.
-As carried out by \citet{hambly2022modelling}, the risk-neutral conditions are met by imposing that, $\forall t \geq 0$,
+As carried out by \citet{hambly2009}, the risk-neutral conditions are met by imposing that $f_t = - \Psi_Z(-i, t)$ for all $t \geq 0$.

-We consider in the following the pricing of two main derivatives, a European call option and an Asian path-dependent option.
-We show that in both cases FGMC is an extremely well-suited methodology for pricing in terms of both accuracy and computational time.

-Our aim is to set the groundwork for pricing energy derivatives and to provide a simple and accurate simulation method; of course, these models can also find applications in different financial contexts \citep[see, e.g.,][]{cont2003}.
-In the examples in this section, we focus only on one-factor models; however, it is straightforward to extended the results to the multi-factor case, as well as to the modelling of the forward price \citep{benth2019mean, latini2019mean, piccirilli2021capturing}, as already discussed in the existing literature \citep[see, e.g.,][]{sabino2023normal}.
+We consider in the following the pricing of two main derivatives, a European call option and an Asian path-dependent option, demonstrating that in both cases FGMC is an extremely well-suited methodology for pricing in terms of both accuracy and computational time.
+Although our analysis focuses on one-factor models, the simulation methodology extends straightforwardly to the multi-factor case, as well as to the modelling of the forward price \citep[see, e.g.,][]{benth2019mean, latini2019mean}, as already discussed in the existing literature \citep[see, e.g.,][]{sabino2023normal}.